Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/README.md

 handler.setFormatter(formatter)
 ```

-By default logs redact the values of URL query strings, the values of some HTTP request and response headers (including `Authorization` which holds the key), and the request and response payloads.
+By default logs redact the values of URL query strings, the values of some HTTP request and response headers (including `Authorization` which holds the key or token), and the request and response payloads.
 To create logs without redaction, set the method argument `logging_enable = True` when you construct the client library, or when you call any of the client's `create` methods.

 ```python
 # Create a Model Client with none redacted log